 Looking to the future

 Artificial intelligence is set to be a game-changer in luxury retail.
 Opportunities for integrating AI into luxury e-commerce are seemingly endless.
-There is indeed scope for AI to be used for personalisation at all stages of the customer journey, from discovery to checkout.
+There is indeed scope for AI to be used for personalization at all stages of the customer journey, from discovery to checkout.

 However, AI brings us closer to relevance at scale.
-By leveraging artificial intelligence today, luxury retailers can already deliver an online customer experience that is more personalised to each customer while preserving their brand integrity.
+By leveraging artificial intelligence today, luxury retailers can already deliver an online customer experience that is more personalized to each customer while preserving their brand integrity.

 The online luxury retailers who are starting to embrace the right AI application for their business have seen sales growth and increased customer loyalty.
-But in a context of increased privacy regulations and consumers’ concern about how brands collect, store, and sell their private data, luxury brands have to be thoughtful and considered about their use of AI technologies.
+But in a context of increased privacy regulations and consumers’ concern about how brands collect, store, and sell their private data, luxury brands have to be thoughtful and considerate about their use of AI technologies.